Speech & language therapy in Walton on Thames and surrounding areas

 This will be discussed and decided with you, however, we often suggest working with a child for 6-8 weeks initially, and jointly review progress at the end of the block.
 Most progress is made when activities are carried out by parents between appointments.

-Appointments are available weekdays, evenings and Saturday mornings with appointments both before, during and after school.
-Sessions 30-45 minutes, which includes time for discussion with parents and/or teachers.
+Appointments are available weekdays and evenings with appointments both before, during and after school.
+Sessions last up to 45 minutes, which includes time for discussion with parents and/or teachers.
 Children can be seen in our therapy room in Walton-on-Thames, at home, in school or at nursery.
 The most appropriate location will be jointly agreed with parents.
 Therapy in school/nursery will require support from the school's SENCo.

 Why see an independent therapist?: